Nuvalence/java-docker-workshop/workshops/arch-evol-2/README.md

 6. Click the "Add container" button
 7. Name the container `docs-api`
 8. The image should be the full image name (including repository) that you pushed in the previous set of steps
-9. Add the port 4578 to be mapped in the container
+9. Add the port 4567 to be mapped in the container
 10. Click create to create the task definition

-## Creating the ALB
+## Creating the Application Load Balancer
 1. Within the console, navigate to the EC2 service
 2. Scroll down to Load Balancers on the left, and click create a new load balancer
 3. Select the Application Load Balancer type
 4. Enter a name for your load balancer `nuvalence-workshop-lb-{yourname}`
 5. Select "internet facing" for the scheme and the "ipv4" address type
 6. Use the default listener for http on port 80
-7. Select the default VPC and at least 2 security groups
+7. Select the default VPC and at least 2 subnets
-8. Click through the next screen to create a new SG with the name `nuvalence-alb-{yourname}-sg`
+8. Click through the next screen to create a new *Security Group* with the name `nuvalence-alb-{yourname}-sg`
 9. Ensure there is a single rule to allow TCP from anywhere on port 80
 10. Click next and then create a new target group
 11. Name the target group `nuvalence-{yourname}-tg`